evrowe/er-3/bower_components/viking-base/README.md

 The `prod` build does the same thing as the `dev` build but also concatenates and minifies CSS and JavaScript resources.
 The `prod` build also hashes the output file names.
 To run the prod build:
 `gulp prod`

+**update**
+The `update` target is special in that it is intended to be used in front of other builds.
+For example: `gulp update dev`.
+This tells Viking Base that it should prune and install/update node.js and Bower packages.
+This shouldn't be necessary as part of a developer's everyday workflow unless dependency updates are expected frequently.
+This is a great addition, however, for a CI system.
+`gulp update dev`
+`gulp update prod`

 ## Extending Viking Base
+The method for extending Viking Base has changed slightly from version 3 to 4.
+In version 3, extending Viking Base meant updating `gulpfile.js` in your project root.
+This worked just fine; however, running the install script again would override your gulpfile and wipeout your customizations.
+In version 4, the gulpfile that ships with Viking Base now looks for a file called `viking-base.js` in your project root.
+The gulpfile expects `viking-base.js` to export a function that accepts 4 arguments.
+The 4th argument is a callback and must be called by your function.
+See below for a full example.

 The Viking Base node module provides a simple API for adding, removing or modifying gulp tasks.
 Every part of the gulp build is configurable.
 Here are the main configurable aspects of the build:

 * gulp tasks